selfup/smache/README.md

 With K8s when the downlinks boot up they might restart once if the uplink service is not up yet.

 This is normal.

-## Network split

-This will suck because it just does.

-Tchnically data (null or expected values) will be provided in the event of a split and rebuilt in the available network (if null).

-Once the network is restored:

-1. At this point scale down to a good amount of nodes
-1. Let the cache rebuild
-1. Scale up or let autoscalers do their thing